 One important question remains.
 Are there any long-term effects on women who opt for this medical abortion?
 For women, it is too soon to know the ultimate ramifications of this chemical cocktail.
 For the unborn, the long-term effect is clear; a human life ended.

-Abortion providers may say that the fetus at seven weeks is only the size of an aspirin tablet, but size isn’t the issue.
-The development of the unborn child through the first 49 days of pregnancy is fascinating.
-Don’t be fooled into thinking an unborn child is only a blob of tissue during the earliest stages of human life.
+Abortion providers may say that the fetus at 10 weeks is only a “blob of tissue,” but that doesn’t do justice to the amazing development of a child in the womb.
+Don’t be fooled into thinking an unborn child is merely “tissue” during the earliest stages of human life.
 Learn the facts!

 Our lives begin, of course, long before birth.
 Not open to dispute is the fact that every one of us began our lives at the moment of fertilization.
 How much do you know about your own beginnings?
 Let’s take a look at your history.